tempertemper/www.tempertemper.net/src/site/resources/2013-08-30--how-headings-work.md

 You can have several h2s in an article.
 These are the main dividers of your content.

-Each h2 section can be divided up in to more sections, with—you guessed it!—h3 headings.
+Each h2 section can be divided up in to more sections, with---you guessed it!---h3 headings.

 ## Heading level three and beyond